Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    backend, which will be slower and can cause instability in the VM.

-   **Note:**
-   This may stop programs like Docker Desktop and WSL 2 from working.
-If these programs are essential to your workflow, consider looking up how to add a separate boot entry with "hypervisorlaunchtype" set to "off" for use with VirtualBox.
+   ***NOTE:**   This may stop programs like Docker Desktop and WSL 2 from working.
+If these programs are essential to your workflow, consider looking up how to add a separate boot entry with "hypervisorlaunchtype" set to "off" for use with VirtualBox.*

-   **Note:**
-   Installing WSL2 may also reconfigure your OS to use Hyper-V or Windows hypervisor platform and prevent VirtualBox from working correctly.
-It is recommended to not install or use WSL2 alongside Virtualbox for now.
+   ***NOTE:**   Installing WSL2 may also reconfigure your OS to use Hyper-V or Windows hypervisor platform and prevent VirtualBox from working correctly.
+It is recommended to not install or use WSL2 alongside Virtualbox for now.*

-5. If you're on M-series macOS, you will be using QEMU with SMB file sharing.
+5. If you're on M-series ARM MacOS (e.g., M1, M2, M3), you will be using QEMU with SMB file sharing.
    To enable this, open **System Settings** and navigate to **General > Sharing**.
    Press the (i) button next to **File Sharing**, and in the popup window click "Options...".
 Then turn on "Share files and folders using SMB" and check the box next to your name in the list below.

-6. The complete installation process could take an hour or more.
+6. The complete installation process could take an hour or more and will quite possiby fail if paused or interrupted.
 Make sure your internet connection is strong and consistent.
 You'll probably want to plug in your laptop power cord.
 Check your computer settings and make sure the machine does not hibernate or